Maxey scores 28 as 76ers, without Harden, Embiid, beat Heat

+PHILADELPHIA (AP)Tyrese Maxey told teammate Joel Embiid he’d step up in his absence.
+Then, Maxey took over the game and the fans’ chants normally reserved for the 76ers’ star center.

-PHILADELPHIA (AP) — Tyrese Maxey scored 13 of his game-high 28 points in the fourth quarter, including nine in a row during a crucial stretch, and the short-handed Philadelphia 76ers — without stars Joel Embiid and James Harden — beat the Eastern Conference-leading Miami Heat 113-106 on Monday night.
+Maxey scored 13 of his game-high 28 points in the fourth quarter, including nine in a row during a crucial stretch, and short-handed Philadelphia – without Embiid and James Harden – beat the Eastern Conference-leading Miami Heat 113-106 on Monday night.

-After Butler missed a 3-point try, Maxey hit a step-back 3 for a 109-101 lead.
-Lowry and Tyler Herro couldn’t convert on the other hand, and the second-year guard from Kentucky drained another 3, this time for a 112-101 lead with 1:03 to play that brought “MAX-EY!
+After Jimmy Butler missed a 3-point try, Maxey hit a step-back 3 for a 109-101 lead.
+Kyle Lowry and Tyler Herro couldn’t convert at the other hand, and the second-year guard from Kentucky drained another 3, this time for a 112-101 lead with 1:03 to play that brought ”MAX-EY!
 MAX-EY!” chants from the sold-out crowd which usually reserves the loudest cheers for Embiid.

+”He’s just not scared; he’s so comfortable in the moment,” Philadelphia coach Doc Rivers said. ”He’s put in so much work.
+The more work, the more confident you are, and I think that’s a great testament for Tyrese Maxey.”

 Maxey wasn’t done.